cfsamson/examples-minimio/README.md

-# Minimio: An example implementation of an kqueue/epoll/IOCP based event kqueue
+# An example implementation of an IO event loop

 Initially I intended to include this in my book on async code, but the topic of creating a cross platform implementation of an event queue based on OS specific primitives ended up beeing a bigger undertaking than what I thought.

 This library aims to simple and focus on explaining the concepts to understand how epoll, kqueue and iocp works, and will for now only support one simple use case, but it's relatively easy to extend once the infrastructure is set up.

 Regarding error handling, I will do the basics of error handling but will not cover all the cases, but will consider continue to work on this to create a simple and usable io event queue.

+## Usage

+Coming soon

 ## Licence
 This library is MIT licensed.